cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 ## Grid Analysis Expert: Emma

 ### Gathering Knowledge
 Similarly to Jon, Emma will define a set of statements in a spreadsheet.
-As being more meticulous and keen to go one step further she will also fill in `Classes` sheet.
+As being more meticulous and keen to go one step further, she will also fill in `Classes` sheet.
 Like in case of Jon, she starts with `Properties` sheet.
 She defines some similar statements as Jon, but also adds completely new ones.
 This is expected as there are overlaps between in our case the power production and power transmission domains.

 For example, she defines
 `Substation` has a `name`, a `location`, and a `voltage`.
 In addition, she might define that a `Substation` has